 - non-medicated emollients to help moisturise or soften an animal’s skin, hooves or pads

-- non-medicated toothpastes to help clean teeth and gums
+- non-medicated toothpaste to help clean teeth and gums

 - non-medicated ear cleaners to help clean and deodorise dirty ears by softening and removing the build-up of wax and dirt.
-These ear cleaners must not contain any antimicrobial or anti-inflammatory ingredient such as malic acid, lactic acid, acetic acid or salicylic acid, any disodium edetate, or any other APVMA-approved active constituent or synergist
+These ear cleaners must not contain any antimicrobial or anti-inflammatory ingredient such as malic acid, lactic acid, acetic acid or salicylic acid, any disodium edetate, or any other Australian Pesticides and Veterinary Medicines Authority-approved active constituent or synergist

-- essential oils when only represented as being suitable as a fragrance and when the directions for use result in essential oils making up 1 per cent or less of the product being applied to an animal’s skin.
+- essential oils when only represented as being suitable as a fragrance and when the directions for use result in essential oils making up 1% or less of the product being applied to an animal’s skin.

-Read ‘Excluded animal cosmetic products—acceptable cosmetic messages’ for examples of the types of message that can be used for animal cosmetic products without the need for them to be registered.
+Read ‘Excluded animal cosmetic products – acceptable cosmetic messages’ for examples of the types of messages that can be used for animal cosmetic products without the need for the product to be registered.